MCPlas, a MATLAB toolbox for reproducible plasma modelling with COMSOL: MCPlas toolbox description

 At the beginning of the MCPlas workflow, all input data necessary for setting up the model must be provided.
 This considers general and RKM input data prepared in JSON data format as described in subsection~\ref{standardised_input_schemas}.
 The second step of the MCPlas workflow involves setting up the model by executing the main MATLAB script, \texttt{MCPlas.m}.
 This script systematically calls MATLAB functions specifically designed for the toolbox.
 The list of these functions with their description is given in table~\ref{table_matlab_functions}.

 The third step considers employing LiveLink\textsuperscript{\texttrademark} \textit{for} MATLAB\textsuperscript{\fontsize{4}{4}\selectfont\textregistered} to compile the COMSOL model.
 The second and third step automatically execute after running the MCPlas code, i.e. they are not the user's concern.
 Finally, in the fourth step, the COMSOL model is saved and ready to use.
+Once the model has been built, it behaves like any other COMSOL model.
+It retains all standard COMSOL operations, allowing the user to, for example, adjust model details that are problem-specific, perform parametric studies by changing parameters directly in COMSOL, modify or extend the model structure for more advanced scenarios, etc.